romaneriksen/csharp-auth-jwt/README.md

 ![](./assets/Auth_Flow.png)

 ### Core Criteria

 You will need to:

-- Install relevant dependencies when required e.g. BCrypt or simlar for encrypting passwords in your database
+- Install relevant dependencies
 - Add relevent configuration to the appsettings.json e.g. ElephantSql instance / token
 - Add an endpoint which handles the Registration / Login
 - Add entities, request/response models, db context, repository and any other classes you wish
 - Keep code clean and comment where applicable using xml comments
+- Add an endpoint which returns data from your database and ensure the endpoint method is decorated with the `[Authorize]` to secure it

 ### Extension Criteria

 You should complete all of the above plus:

-- Add an endpoint which returns data from your database and ensure the endpoint method is decorated with the `[Authorize]` to secure it
 - If you wish to explore roles e.g. `[Authorize(Role="Administrator")]` then feel free

+### Recommended Domain

+Create an API for a BlogPosts application:

+`GET /posts` -> retrieve all blog post, requires any logged in user

+`POST /posts` -> create a new post with the logged in user id

+`PUT /posts` -> edit a blog post; (etension: should only be editable by an Admin, or the user that is the original author of the blog post)

+Recommended BlogPost model: id, text, authorId (note: this should be a string, to accommodate the UUID)